-Our SMR RegenTM service uses specialist mobile mixing and handling equipment.
-Using Hydraulic binders such as Cement, GCBS and Pozzolanic Ash we stabilise and improve many different waste materials so that they can be re-used as suitable products, often on the same job from where it originated.
+Our SMR Regen® service uses specialist mobile mixing and handling equipment.
+Using Hydraulic binders such as Cement, GGBS and PFA we stabilise and improve many different waste materials so that they can be re-used as suitable products, often on the same job from where it originated.

 A fantastic example of this is when muck which would typically have to be transported to landfill can be modified to allow it to be used again as an approved capping or type1 replacement.